 TO REVIEW THE MIDDLEFIELD DRIVE PLAY PARK Cllr Mann updated Council that he had obtained a quote for works to be done on the play area including cleansing the margin of rubbish, brambles, putting in a buffer strip, pulling down one or two trees and repairing trip hazards within the play area.
 Cllr Mann has been in contact with the lottery people and had received verbal approval of this quote and works to be done, to be covered by lottery funds.
 Council discussed the approval and subject to written approval being received from the lottery for works to be completed on the play area It was AGREED that the works could be carried out, as long as payment was covered by the lottery funds.

 TO RECEIVE AN UPDATE FROM THE RECENT WORK PARTY Update from the work party was that there was no update.
 Nothing has been done since the last meeting, and at the time, there were no plans for the next party, but it was presumed something would be organised in the Autumn.
 Additionally, the Golf Course have been contacted about the triangle behind the church, that falls within their remit.
+Cllr Mann had been and cleared a path to the reservoir and Cllr Waspe had put chippings down on another path.
 Mary Smythe had ideas regarding the next working party, Cllr Mann requested she e-mail him with those ideas, so they could be discussed further, but nearer to the time.

 Cllr Mann has been in touch with Top Garden, regarding areas that have not been covered by them, in particular the area around Pettiward Hall that has not been done, when it should be.
 Cllr Mann to will follow up and report back at the next meeting.